REGULATIONS AND RULES FOR CHAMPIONSHIPS AND COMPETITIONS UNDER THE CONTROL OF THE

 7.5 Before the commencement of the match, the nominated captains will toss a coin to determine:

-7.5.1 Choice of jack (first end); the winning captain will have the choice of keeping or giving the jack away.
+7.5.1 Choice of jack (first end), the winner having the choice of keeping or giving the jack away.

-7.5.3 Choice of jack (extra end); the winning captain will have the choice of keeping or giving the jack away should an extra end be necessary.
+7.5.3 Choice of jack (extra end), the winner having the choice of keeping or giving the jack away should an extra end be necessary.
 The winner has the option to make the choice immediately or after the 21st end has been played.